For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 Study Abroad Destinations and Programs

 Choosing the right study abroad program can be a difficult decision.
 You may want to ask yourself some questions: 1) Where do I want to go?
 2) How long do I want to go for?
 3) Which subject(s) do I want to study?
-For more information or advice, you can always contact the Global Learning Office.
+For more information or advice, you can always contact the Center for Global Learning.